-- Vaping.
-A liquid or herb is heated with an atomizer, which creates a vapor that is inhabled into the lungs.
-While vaping is generally considered safer than smoking, it still does carry its risks.
-However, vaping CBD oil will ensure you feel the effects within minutes, versus 45minutes to 1 hour when taking a capsule that has to pass through the digestive tract.
+- Vape Oil.
+A liquid or herb is heated with an atomizer, which creates a water vapor that is inhabled into the lungs.
+The CBD is suspended in MCT oil, which is very healthy.
+Vaping CBD oil will ensure you feel the effects within minutes, versus 45 minutes to 1 hour when taking a capsule that has to pass through the digestive tract.
 This is the preferred way for most people to take it.
 You can but a good vaping pen here.

 - Gummies.
-These are controlled and usually taste good, but many contain added sugar and food colorings, which are not healthy.
+These are controlled and usually taste good, but many contain added sugar and food colorings.

 CBD products may not be for everyone, but for many they have already proven to be a lifesaving health supplement to help deal with pain, anxiety, sleep and other health issues.
 It may work for you and it may not, but it may be worth a try if you are struggling with one of the things mentioned here.
 As always, remember, that avoiding inflammatory foods such as dairy, refined sugar, wheat, corn, soy, fried foods, pork, eggs, and alcohol can have far more of an effect on dealing with inflammation that taking a health supplement to deal with it.
 Additionally, a sharp increase in vegetables and fruits can also powerfully help you heal.

 Ancient Chinese Proverb: He who takes medicine and neglects diet wastes the skill of his physician.